 Antivirus Software Features

-Now that you have an idea of what antivirus protection is, let’s break down what it does more specifically.
+Now that you have an idea of what antivirus protection is, let’s break down exactly how antivirus works and what it scans for.

 What Does Antivirus Software Scan For?